Newtoto/comp230-ethics/README.md

-## The negative impacts of an overworked team on individuals and industries.
+## The negative impacts of an overworked game development team on individuals and industries.

 <ul>
 <li>effect of crunch on quality of product</li>